dmitry741/OrpalPhotoPort/README.md

 # OrpalPhotoPort
-Cloud service for images
+Cloud service for images.
-Developers are OrcPravdorez and Paladin of Light
+Developers are OrcPravdorez and Paladin of Light.